-The default use of Access Control Lists in symfony can be a little awkward.
-That's because the $securityContext isGranted method performs a cumulative permissions check, while the typical implementations of ACL component isGranted perform a different kind of check.
-Here is what I mean, let's start with a simple security token.
+The default use of Access Control Lists in Symfony can be a little awkward.
+That’s because the $securityContext->isGranted method performs a cumulative permissions check, while the typical implementations of the ACL component’s isGranted perform a different kind of check.

 $em = $this->getContainer()->get('doctrine')->getManager();